SkoolNotes/Taproot/2020JAP201/KBxGRME.md

 On chrismas, my mom gave me a big box.
 She asked us all to geuss what was in it.
+Eventually, we opened the box, and i received 6 jars of pickles.
 I love pickles.
 In quarantine, we were unable to buy pickles for months.

-I received 6 jar of pickles